 One of the nicest things about the writing life is how you get to meet so many wonderful people.
 I’ve had loads of fun over the last few years and made some brilliant friends in the writing community.
 Here’s just a small selection of some of the fantastic writers I’ve had the pleasure of spending time with.

 What else do you want to know?
-Well, I love Yorkshire Tea, I’m a bit obsessed with Doctor Who, and I absolutely love Cary Grant movies.
+Well, I love horses, have a fascination with hares, and absolutely adore harbours.
+All the H’s!
+I’m a (bit!) obsessed with Doctor Who, and I absolutely love Cary Grant movies.
 I mean, Cary Grant – what a dreamboat.

 I must also admit that I’m prone to all-consuming crushes on fictional heroes.
 Jamie Fraser, Poldark, Sherlock, Sidney Chambers … ooh, where was I?

 Oh yes.
-I grew up and still live in the East Riding of Yorkshire, and the Yorkshire coast and countryside feature strongly in my novels.
+I grew up in the East Riding of Yorkshire, and the Yorkshire coast and countryside feature strongly in my novels.

 If you’d like to know a bit more about the locations and settings for my books – real or fictional – head to this page for some stunning photos!